larsKiefer/ontologysim/docs/source/configs/production/production_config.rst

 --------------

 A complete example can be viewed under: ``/example/config/for_docu/production_config_lvl3.ini``.
-The most values are set via ``/ProductionSimulation/init/defaultValue.init``
+The most values are set via ontologysim site packages ``ontologysim/ProductionSimulation/init/defaultValue.init``

 Machine
 ++++++++